 Most people more or less exist within this same kind of bondage, so don’t be surprised when your aspirations to be free meet various forms of skepticism, cynicism and overall opposition from those around you.

-Breaking The Bonds While it is sad to see so many wonderful people with tremendous potential living like slaves, the good news is that none of us has to be a slave!
+While it is sad to see so many wonderful people with tremendous potential living like meaningless slaves, the good news is that none of us need to live such a meaningless existence!
 None of us has to be a victim or some statistical subject.
-Yes- we have a choice to be free!
+Yes – we have a choice to be free!

 This is where some people would like for me to just stick with the practical – and leave my faith out of it; Yet I simply cannot do that.
 The saving grace of God through His Divine Son Jesus Christ is what I am compelled to attribute to any kind of freedom I’ve realized.
 Even the practical wisdom I speak of is all part of God’s grace, and the kind of freedom that really matters is freedom from sin.
 Sin which has separated us from God, which leads to our ultimate death, both physically and spiritually.